jayvalentine/z80-os/README.md

 the kernel.

-The kernel initializes a complete filesystem driver and other operating system components, then loads the command-processor (`command.bin`) from the disk and begins executing it.
+The kernel initializes a complete filesystem driver and other operating system components, then loads the command-processor (`command.exe`) from the disk and begins executing it.

 At this point control is handed to the user, who is able to interact with the system via the command-line to run programs.